khyau/workspaces-poc/README.md

 > * ap-southeast-1
 > * should work in other service available region

-# First Step: Create the WorkSpaces Lab VPC network infrastructure using AWS CloudFormation
+# Step 1 : Create the WorkSpaces Lab VPC network infrastructure using AWS CloudFormation
 The steps in this section will walk you through running an AWS CloudFormation script to build out a fully functioning Virtual Private Cloud (VPC) infrastructure in the selected region you choose under your AWS account in an automated fashion.

 | Components | Value |